 Action for Children worker speaks out: “Working here, you see how resilient children can be”

-Action for Children worker Caryl Dyer takes you behind the scenes of our latest campaign, Star in Every Child, sharing the true stories behind what you see on screen
+Action for Children worker Caryl Dyer takes you behind the scenes of our latest campaign, Star in Every Child.
+She shares the true stories behind what you see on screen

-When Caryl Dyer, an Action for Children service coordinator in south Wales, got a call asking her to star in the charity’s latest awareness-raising film, she leapt at the chance.
+When Caryl Dyer got a call asking her to star in Action for Children's latest awareness-raising film, she leapt at the chance.

-“This campaign is all about children reaching their potential, regardless of who they are,” explains Caryl.
+“This campaign is all about children reaching their potential, regardless of who they are,” explains Caryl, an Action for Children service coordinator in south Wales.
 “I love the meaning behind that.
 It’s the belief that’s kept me going for the past 13 years and why I was excited to be involved in the film.”